Vision + Initiatives

 Occupancy: June 2019

-The new CCC transit center and shared-use path that connects the transit center to Oregon City High School will be part of the DeJardin project, using funds awarded from the ConnectOregon and ODOT grants.
+The new CCC transit center and shared-use path that connects the transit center to Oregon City High School was part of the DeJardin project, using funds awarded from the ConnectOregon and ODOT grants.